As business owners we often don't know what we don't know!

 We work at what we don’t know.
 Here we consciously make an effort to learn a new skill.
 Practice, drill and repetition are at the forefront.
 This is where most learning takes place.
 It takes effort and work.
 Generally we need to use all modalities (auditory, visual and kinesthetic) for learn something and for it to "stick".
 It takes practice and then we develop ...

 - UNCONSCIOUS COMPETENCE

-I set up my business owner Advanced Mentoring Groups (AMGs) to help business owners in all fours stages.
+I set up my Business Owners Taking Action community to help business owners in all fours stages.
 Our monthly meetings often with guest expert speakers and my monthly one on one coaching sessions are designed to give business owners new ideas, new thinking, new skills, changed behaviour and coaching to bring about the success that you want and deserve.